tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 HoneyBadger offers a novel reductions from ABC to ACS that provides better efficiency (by O(N) factor) through batching, while using threshold encryption to preserve censorship resilience.
 Better efficiency is also obtained by cherry-picking improved instantiations of sub-components.
 For example, the expensive MVBA is circumvented by using an ternative ACS along with an effect RBC. [[6]]

-### <a name="h-Stellar Consensus Protocol"> </a>Stellar Consensus Protocol
+### <a name="h-Stellar-Consensus-Protocol"> </a>Stellar Consensus Protocol

-Stellar Consensus Protocol (SCP) proposed by David Mazieres is considered to be a global consensus protocol consisting of nomination protocol and ballot protocol, and is said to be Byzantine Fault Tolerant by bringing with it the concept of quorum slices and defeated byzantine fault tolerance. [[11]]
+Stellar Consensus Protocol (SCP) is an **asynchronous** protocol proposed by David Mazieres.
+It considered to be a global consensus protocol consisting of nomination protocol and ballot protocol, and is said to be Byzantine Fault Tolerant by bringing with it the concept of quorum slices and defeated byzantine fault tolerance. [[11]]

 Each participant forms a quorum of other users, thus creating a trust hierarchy, which requires complex trust decisions. [[9]]